 Relatable content exists in the present.
 Before we act, we breathe our environment in and out and feel what it needs.
 If it has too much of something, we try to offer something that doesn’t contribute to the excess.
 We look for space for something new.
 We express our mood to the room and see how it reacts.
 If it’s favorable, we might keep it up for a while.

 There are at least millions of thoughts any one of us could come up with in this moment that would be appreciated by most people.
 We can do basically anything if our intentions are essentially good and we are careful.
-When making up some music, we want the listeners to enjoy the experience.
+When we’re making up some music, we want the listeners to enjoy the experience.
 So we play for them.

 It’s good to be relaxed.
 Spontaneity comes easier without stress.
 When we feel anxious while playing or speaking, we emit like vibrations and create a tense room.
 If a goal of the music being played is to entertain or enlighten the audience, it’s important that the musicians are relaxed, focused, rested, hydrated and fed.